CartoDB/Windshaft-cartodb/docs/Map-API.md

 ## Named Maps

 Named maps are essentially the same as anonymous maps but the mapconfig is stored in the server and given a unique name.
-Two other big differences are that you can created named maps from private data and that users without an API Key can see them even though they are from that private data.
+Two other big differences are that you can create named maps from private data and that users without an API Key can see them even though they are from that private data.

 The main two differences compared to anonymous maps are: